coozoo/HomeworldRemasteredLauncher/README.md

 Games work under Wine>5 (tested with up to 5.7) but there is some problems with it and to eliminate them it's better to use Wine4(tested with 4.21 latest available in lutris and playonlinux).

-Don't try to use 32bit wine FPS in remastered version will be significatly lower that 64bit.
+Don't try to use 32bit wine FPS in remastered version will be significatly lower than 64bit.

 Wineprefix should contain: